 The Beaver Scout uniform is a turquoise sweatshirt and navy trousers.
 These must be worn to all meetings and on parade.
 The Beaver Scout t-shirt is optional.
 Beaver Scouts are issued with a yellow neckerchief and woggle when they make their promise – usually within 6 weeks of joining the group.

 Uniform can be purchased from most school uniform shops or online at www.scoutshops.com There is also a County Shop hosted by Merrill Kirby in Redditch.
 Merrill which takes telephone orders – her phone number and address can be provided on request.

 We attend 2 parades each year:

 - St George’s Day parade is held on a Sunday close to 23rd April and takes place in Redditch town centre at St Stephen’s Church.
-This is an afternoon parade.

 - Remembrance Day parade is held on Remembrance Sunday at St Matthias and St George Church in Astwood Bank.
 This parade is held in the morning.

-Beavers, Cubs and Scouts are expected to attend both parades in full uniform – this includes smart shoes (not trainers), dark socks and an ironed scarf.
+Beavers, Cubs and Scouts are encouraged to attend both parades in full uniform – this includes smart shoes (not trainers), dark socks and an ironed scarf.
 Usually coats are not worn on parade so if it is cold, extra layers underneath the uniform are a good idea.

 Beaver Scout meetings start at 5.20 and finish at 6.20.
 Please be considerate when parking and avoid blocking the drives of local residents at all times.